xaav/XaavQueueBundle/README.md

 * avoids idling the compute resources without minute-by-minute human supervision
 * allows around-the-clock high utilization of expensive computing resources

+Please see [the wiki][1] for more information and/or documentation.

 ## Installation ##

 Add the following to your `deps` file: